josephjunker/discrete-probabilities-ts/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 There is a long wishlist of features listed in [WISHLIST.md](./WISHLIST.md).
 If you would like to suggest a feature which is not on the wishlist, please open a GitHub Discussion thread.
 PRs are welcome for features on the wishlist, so long as the following guidelines are observed:

+- Do not submit code which was partially or entirely generated via the use of LLMs/generative AI.
+This will result in an immediate ban.

 - Please follow the existing patterns in the codebase, and do not gratuitously refactor existing code without prior discussion.

 - Please write unit tests for any additions.